The Mature Lithium-Ion Battery Technology Has Its Intrinsic Limitations

 Illustration of a typical battery cell.
 Source: IDTechEx

-Most current lithium-ion technologies employ liquid electrolyte, with lithium salts such as LiPF6
+Most current lithium-ion technologies employ liquid electrolyte, with lithium salts such as LiPF6, LiBF4 or LiClO4 in an organic

 solvent.
-However, the solid electrolyte interface (SEI), which is caused as a result of the de-composition of the electrolyte at the negative electrode, limits the effective conductance.
+However, the solid electrolyte interface, which is caused as a result of the decomposition of the electrolyte at the negative electrode, limits the effective conductance.
 Furthermore, liquid electrolyte needs expensive membranes to separate the cathode and anode, as well as an impermeable casing to avoid leakage.
 Therefore, the size and design freedom for these batteries

 are constrained.
-Furthermore, liquid electrolytes have safety and health issues as they use flammable and corrosive liquids.
+In addition, liquid electrolytes have safety and health issues as they use flammable and corrosive liquids.
 Samsung

 's Firegate has particularly highlighted the risks that even large companies incur when flammable liquid electrolytes are used.